Asylum applications in industrialized world soar to almost 900,000 in 2014

-The wars in Syria and Iraq, as well as armed conflicts, human rights violations and deteriorating security and humanitarian conditions in other countries, pushed the number of asylum applications in industrialized countries to a 22-year high last year, according to a UNHCR report released today.
+GENEVA, March 26 (UNHCR) - The UN refugee agency reported on Thursday that the wars in Syria and Iraq, as well as armed conflicts, human rights violations and deteriorating security and humanitarian conditions in other countries, pushed the number of asylum applications in industrialized countries to a 22-year high last year.

 Syrians were by far the largest group among those seeking asylum in 2014, with almost 150,000 applications, one in every five asylum claims in the industrialized world.
 Iraqis accounted for 68,700 applications, almost double the number in 2013.
 Afghans were the third largest group, with almost 60,000 applications, followed by citizens of Serbia (and Kosovo) and Eritreans.

-While there has been a net overall increase in asylum applications, the number of new claims has not been spread evenly among the 44 countries covered by the report.
-The top five receiving countries (Germany, the United States, Turkey, Sweden and Italy), for example, accounted for 60 percent of all new asylum claims.
+While there has been a net overall increase in asylum applications, the number of new claims has not been spread evenly among the industrialized countries covered by the report.
+The top five receiving countries (Germany, the United States, Turkey, Sweden and Italy), for example, accounted for 60 per cent of all new asylum claims.

 The report reveals other disparities, as when a country's population size is taken into account, for example.
 Relative to the size of its population, Sweden is the country with the largest number of asylum seekers (24.4 asylum seekers per 1,000 inhabitants on average, during the last five years), followed by Malta, Luxembourg, Switzerland and Montenegro.